Yahoo column: The worst career advice parents give their kids

 For many young people today, the most trusted source of career advice is their parents.
 Unfortunately, a lot of parents are giving a lot of misguided advice to their kids.

 Today’s workplace is very different from the one baby boomers navigated.
 But often they don’t realize that, and think the “classic” advice still applies.
 It doesn’t.
-Here are two bad pieces of advice parents dole out.
-Read the rest at Yahoo Finance:
+Here are the five worst pieces of advice that parents dole out.

 Don’t ask about time off until you have the job